thorchain/docs/thornodes/managing.md

 DO SO AT YOUR OWN RISK, YOU CAN LOSE A SIGNIFICANT QUANTITY OF FUNDS IF AN ERROR IS MADE

 THORNODE SOFTWARE IS PROVIDED AS IS - YOU ARE SOLELY RESPONSIBLE FOR USING IT

+YOU ARE RESPONSIBLE FOR THE CODE RUNNING ON YOUR NODE. **YOU ARE** THE NETWORK.
+INSPECT ALL CODE YOU EXECUTE.
 {% endhint %}